tailot/taylored/README.md

 * #### Update offsets of an existing `.taylored` file
     ```bash
-    taylored --offset <taylored_file_name>
+    taylored --offset <taylored_file_name> [--message "Custom commit message"]
     ```
     Updates the line number offsets within the specified `.taylored` file (located in the `.taylored/` directory) so that it can be applied cleanly to the current state of the repository.
 This is useful if the underlying code has changed since the patch was originally created, causing the original line numbers in the patch to no longer match.
-The command uses the `lib/git-patch-offset-updater.js` logic to achieve this.
+    If `--message` is provided, its value is used for temporary commits during the update process.
+Otherwise, the tool attempts to extract a message from the input patch file; if unsuccessful, a default message is used.
     The file is updated in place.

     *Example:*
     ```bash
     taylored --offset my_feature_patch
     # or
-    taylored --offset my_feature_patch.taylored # (also valid)
+    taylored --offset my_feature_patch.taylored --message "Refactor: Adjust patch for latest changes"
+    ```

+* #### Extract commit message data from a `.taylored` file
+    ```bash
+    taylored --data <taylored_file_name>
+    ```
+    Reads the specified `.taylored` file and prints the extracted commit message to standard output.
+If no message is found in the patch (e.g., it wasn't saved with one or the format is unexpected), it prints an empty string.
+This is useful for scripting or inspecting the intended purpose of a patch.

+    *Example:*
+    ```bash
+    taylored --data my_feature_patch
+    # Output might be: Refactor: Adjust patch for latest changes
+    # Or empty if no message was found.
     ```

 ## How it Works